An official website of the United States government

 Please note, when submitting your application, your list of persons to receive GETS cards should be limited to key personnel with crisis-management responsibilities or other senior management personnel responsible for carrying out communications during emergencies.

 Once the OCC receives your application, staff members will review and forward all qualifying applications to the Department of Treasury with the OCC's endorsement.
 Approved applicants will then be contacted with instructions for setting up a GETS account and using GETS cards.
-Any questions regarding this policy should be directed to me, at (202) 874-5216, or via e-mail to email@example.com.
+Any questions regarding this policy should be directed to me, at (202) 874-5216, or via email to firstname.lastname@example.org.